innovationgarage/label-V/README.md

 * Label - an object label for an object in the video, such as a chair, a lamp, a bike etc
 * Bbox - a bounding box around an object in the video
 * Title - a string describing a label
-* Group - a label that contains other groups and labels
+* Group - a label that contains other groups and labels.
+The bbox of a group always exactly contains all the bboxes of its children.

 Whenever a video is uploaded it is saved under upload/video/VIDEO_ID.EXT where VIDEO_ID is a unique random string and EXT is the file format